Police Oversight in Boulder

 Police Oversight Panel

-The Police Oversight Panel was created by the Council to increase community involvement in police oversight and to ensure that historically excluded communities have a voice in police oversight.
+he Police Oversight Panel was created by the Council to increase community involvement in police oversight and to ensure that historically excluded communities have a voice in police oversight.
+The ordinance established the Police Oversight Panel an independent entity supported by the Office of the Independent Police Monitor.

 Police Oversight Panel